MEDICOLEGAL SERVICES: BILLING AND GENERAL CONSIDERATIONS

 unless we are asked to return them.

-NOTIFICATION: We check our email several times per day.
-In
+OF NOTIFICATION: We check our email several times per day.

-send email notice to the below addresses with a return receipt
+please send email notice to the below addresses with a return

-effort and time collecting fees for our services.
-If we have not
+and time collecting fees for our services.
+If we have not received

-received payment 2 months (60 days) after you receive our report
+payment 2 months (60 days) after you receive our report and invoice,

 appreciate your understanding and cooperation.
 A copy of this policy